Updated: Nov 22, 2021

 Some cybersecurity investigators have changed their approach in response to the new status quo.

-Before the pandemic, Redpoint Cybersecurity, a subsidiary of New York-based accounting and advisory firm Anchin, Block & Anchin LLP, did roughly 85% of its work at clients’ offices, Chief Operating Officer Tab Bradshaw said.
+Before the pandemic, Redpoint Cyber, a subsidiary of New York-based accounting and advisory firm Anchin, Block & Anchin LLP, did roughly 85% of its work at clients’ offices, Chief Operating Officer Tab Bradshaw said.
 The proportions have flipped: about 95% of the incident-response team’s work is now offsite, he said.
 The company works mainly with small or medium-size businesses.

-Redpoint designed an internal forensic tool to collect data from devices remotely, and invested in cloud-based software that allowed for penetration testing, or simulated cyberattacks, via the cloud, Mr. Bradshaw said.
+Redpoint designed an internal forensic tool to collect data from devices remotely, and invested in cloud-based software that allowed for penetration testing, or simulated cyber attacks, via the cloud, Mr. Bradshaw said.
 Even so, coordinating through virtual meetings, coupled with a surge in ransomware designed to cover attackers’ tracks, has slowed down forensic analysis, he said.